HemendraKhatik/FlackApp/README.md

     ```
 3. Create a new branch (It's necessary).
     ```
-    git checkout -b branchName
+    git checkout -b branch-name
     ```
 4. Make changes and Add to Staging here.
     ```
-    git add .
+    git add.
     ```
 5. Commit changes.
     ```
     git commit -m "Message you want to write"
     ```
     * _Always __write the message__ short and easy to understand (ideally 3 to 5 words)._
-6. Push the changes so that Pull request will be generated.
+6. Push the changes so that a pull request will be generated.
     ```
     git push -u origin branchName
     ```